JunHoang/IoT-Smarthome/README.md

 ## What is IoT SmartHome?
 IoT SmartHome is a website which helps users control lights and see the temperature in the house.

-The wensite was completely written in React framework together with Redux.
+The website was completely written in React framework together with Redux.

 ## App’s Feature:
 * User friendly interface